 2010.

 A comedy/drama about a Danish couple (Anders W. Berthelsen and Paprika Steen) divorcing in the middle of a super clásico soccer game in Argentina (Boca vs. River).
-He is a wine dealer, and she is the agent of a very well known soccer player.
-With the excuse of signing the divorce papers, Christian and their son Oscar will follow her from Copenhagen to Buenos Aires.
-The flavor of the streets and the noise of the soccer fans of the South American country juxtaposes with the fighting of husband and wife, making this movie delightful, funny, and sexy.
+He is a wine dealer, and she is the agent of a very well-known soccer player.
+Under the guise of signing the divorce papers, Christian and their son Oscar will follow her from Copenhagen to Buenos Aires.
+The flavor of the streets and the noise of the soccer fans in the South American country juxtapose with the fighting between the husband and wife, making this movie delightful, funny, and sexy.
 It is a sweet film about couples, tango, food, soccer, culture, coming of age, passion, and above all, love.

 12. Class Enemy